-As has been already mentioned, different quantifiers lend themselves to different judgments of scope (non-)ambiguity.
-While (186a) -repeated from (181)- is grammatical and gives us a SWS reading, the sentence in (186b), with bakoitz 'each' is completely ungrammatical.
+As mentioned, different quantifiers lend themselves to different judgments of scope (non-)ambiguity.
+While (190a) - repeated from (185) - is grammatical and gives us a SWS reading, the sentence in (190b), with bakoitz 'each' is completely ungrammatical.

-- (186) a.
-Argitaratzaileren batek eskuizkribu guztiak irakurri zituen. editor-gen one-erg manuscript all-D.pl read aux 'Some editor read all of the manuscripts' - a. \Argitaratzaileren batek eskuizkribu bakoitza irakurri zituen. editor-gen one-erg manuscript each-D.pl read aux 'Some editor read all of the manuscripts'
+(190) a.
+Argitaratzaileren batek eskuizkribu guztiak irakurri zituen.

+editor-gen one-erg manuscript all-D.pl read aux

+'Some editor read all of the manuscripts'

+b. \Argitaratzaileren batek eskuizkribu bakoitza irakurri zuen.

+editor-gen one-erg manuscript each-D.pl read aux

+'Some editor read all of the manuscripts'

-In fact, bakoitz 'each' has been described as the Basque inherently distributive quantifier (cf. Etxeberria 2001, 2002a, 2008, in prep) and in opposition to the other Basque universal quantifiers bakoitz 'each' always forces SWS distributive interpretations (187b).
+In fact, bakoitz 'each' has been described as the Basque inherently distributive quantifier (cf. Etxeberria 2001, 2002, 2008, in prep) and in opposition to the other Basque universal quantifiers bakoitz 'each' always forces SWS distributive interpretations (191b).

-(187) a.
+(191) a.
 Ikasle guzti-ek/den-ek abesti bat abestu zuten. student all-D.pl.erg/all-D.pl.erg song one-abs sing aux.pl 'All/all of the students sang a song.'